 Welcome to my homepage!
-I am Kai Sun (孙锴), a Ph.D. student at Cornell University, studying Computer Science.
+I am Kai Sun (孙锴), a Ph.D. student at the Department of Computer Science, Cornell University.
 My advisor is Claire Cardie.
 Before coming to Cornell, I did my undergraduate studies in Computer Science, in the ACM Honored Class 2011 at Shanghai Jiao Tong University.

-I am interested in artificial intelligence (AI) related areas including speech and natural language processing, machine learning, and AI in games.
+I am interested in artificial intelligence (AI) related areas including natural language processing, speech, AI in games, and machine learning.

 AI in Board Games

 Yixin was the first Gomoku and Renju AI that can compete at the human champion level.
 It beat Taiwan's Meijin title holder Lin Shu-Hsuan and the world Gomoku champion Rudolf Dupszki in 2017, and drew with world Renju champion Qi Guan in 2018.

 Kai Sun, Dian Yu, Dong Yu, and Claire Cardie.
 Investigating Prior Knowledge for Challenging Chinese Machine Reading Comprehension.
 Transactions of the Association for Computational Linguistics (TACL).
 To appear. arXiv

 Xiaoman Pan*, Kai Sun*, Dian Yu, Jianshu Chen, Heng Ji, Claire Cardie, and Dong Yu.
 Improving Question Answering with External Knowledge.
 EMNLP Workshop on Machine Reading for Question Answering (MRQA).
 2019. arXiv, resource